 List the skills, experience, and traits of the ideal candidate.
 Skills and experience are tangible items that can easily be identified and required of all candidates you choose to interview.
-Traits are more subjective and may be identified during the interview process.
+How many years of experience do they need in customer service?
+What skill level do they need when using Google Suite or another platform?Traits (ex: creative, empathetic, problem-solver) align with values.
+Traits tend to be subjective when evaluated.
+You may identify these with questions during the interview process.

 Tell me about a time when you were responsible for leading a project and you encountered a challenge.
 Describe the situation.
 How did you respond to the challenge?
 What was the outcome?
 What was the feedback?

 You are competing against other companies for the best talent.
 Why should they come work for you?
 What is in it for the candidate?
 Hiring is a two-way street.
 You are selling your company and position as much as the candidate is selling their services.
 I often recommend to clients to include a starting pay rate after completing market research on the role.
 This allows candidates to quickly filter themselves in or out based on their compensation needs.
 Most importantly don’t underpay talent.
 If you’re stingy in compensation you’ll get mediocre work at best.
 Pay people their worth and give them monetary milestones (bonuses, promotions) to strive for with their work.